 Definitions

-Successful applications to add a regional bicycle barrier or barrier crossing location will be consistent with the following definitions:
+Successful applications to add a regional bicycle barrier or a planned bicycle facility improvement location (that crosses a regional bicycle barrier and is not currently included within a prioritized regional bicycle barrier crossing area for the specific barrier type) must be consistent with the following definitions:

 Regional bicycle barriers are defined as follows: